 We are always impressed to hear that most of our guests taking part in our food tours never had baked feta before!
 What a pity!
 It’s never too late to taste this simple, yet wonderful Greek dish, made with feta cheese, spicy peppers, tomatoes and herbs.

 The Greek sushi.
-Ok, not actually raw, but still super fresh, cooked only in salt and vinegar, served with extra virgin olive oil, parsley, oregano, garlic and chilli.
+Ok, not actually raw, but still super fresh, cooked only in salt and vinegar, served with extra virgin olive oil, parsley, oregano, garlic and chili.
 Hard to go back to the canned ones after that Greek meze!

 Raise your hand if you love them like we do!
 Hohlioi is a food from Crete cooked in a pan with olive oil, vinegar and rosemary.
 Even if you are unfamiliar with the Greek escargot, we encourage you, like our guests, to follow the “one-bite rule” of this Greek meze, take at least a bite before you decide whether you like it or not.

 Already booked your tickets to Greece?
 Joining a culinary walk around Athens to learn the secrets of meze sounds like a good idea?
 Both our Taste Athens walking food tours (morning and evening) take you on meze adventures, as we consider it an integral part of our culture.
-If you’d rather book a private food tour for your group and family, check out this & this option or contact us to create a tailor-made foodie tour especially for you.
+Book them in small-group or privately, or contact us to create a tailor-made foodie tour especially for you.